 - Cognitive difficulties in terms of the ability to think clearly and make informed decisions.

-The most severe effects are tied to more dangerous drugs such as heroin, fentanyl, and cocaine, or even a legal drug such as alcohol.
+The most severe effects are tied to more dangerous drugs such as heroin, fentanyl, and cocaine, or even legal drug such as alcohol.
 But even psychoactive drugs that are widely found in foods, such as caffeine, can also cause problems with dependence.

-Psychoactive Drugs withdrawal Symptoms
+Psychoactive Drugs Withdrawal Symptoms

 If someone uses psychoactive drugs regularly and stops, the person is likely to experience withdrawal.
 Withdrawal can cause symptoms that could last for several weeks or even months.

 - Poor concentration

 - Aches and pains

 - Low appetite